Prospective Student Financial Aid

 |Income Range||Average Award||Award Range|

-Merit-based scholarships are determined by a student cumulative high school GPA and the highest SAT combined score or ACT composit score.
+Merit-based scholarships are determined by a student cumulative high school GPA.
 Merit-based scholarships can be upgraded through January of the student's senior year.

-Merit-based scholarships range from $12,000-20,000 per year and renewable for four years, depending on academic performance.
+Merit-based scholarships range from $18,000 to $26,000 per year and are renewable for four years, depending on academic performance.
 A separate application is not required for many merit applications.

 EMU participates in the following grants.
 Explore grants further at www.emu.edu/financial-aid/grants.